CodePath2021-Group4/Live.li/README.md

 **Required Must-have Stories**

-- [X] User can login/logout
-- [X] User can sign up
+- [X] User can login/signup
 - [X] User can view a feed of streams
 - [ ] User can search for streams using search bar
 - [ ] User can search for streams using categories
-- [ ] User can click on a stream to watch
+- [ ] User can click on a stream to watch bringing up a detailed view
 - [ ] User can follow/unfollow a streamer
-- [ ] User can tab between 3 screens, a discover screen, a personal feed screen, and a profile screen
+- [X] User can tab between 3 screens, a discover screen, a personal feed screen, and a profile screen
-- [ ] User can go to the discover page to search/find streams
 - [ ] User can go to their personal feed to see their followed streamers
-- [X] User can go to their profile page to see their username, profile image, and logout button
+- [X] User can go to their profile page and logout
 - [ ] User can manage the channels they follow on their profile page